w3f/Grants-Program/applications/Syncra.md

 ### MVP (Pre-Grant)

-The MVP of the Syncra Platform, that we are going to start with, will consist the following parts:
+The MVP of the Syncra Platform, that we are going to start with, will consist of the following parts:

 1. Frontend Application with the connection to Wallet, Smart Contracts, and Backend
 2. Set of Smart Contracts based on PSP22 voting strategy